Nonparametric Estimation of Matching Efficiency and Elasticity on a Private On-the-Job Search Platform: Evidence from Japan, 2014-2024: Introduction

-Second, this paper relates to the Japanese labor market literature, particularly in the context of the public off-the-job search platform, Hello Work.\footnote{See the survey of \cite{miyamoto2025macroeconomic} for an overview of labor markets in Japan.} \cite{otani2024nonparametric} estimate matching efficiency and mismatch in Japan's Hello Work platform between 1972 and 2024, showing a declining trend in matching efficiency consistent with decreasing job and worker finding rates.
+This paper also relates to the Japanese labor market literature, particularly in the context of the public off-the-job search platform, Hello Work.\footnote{See the survey of \cite{miyamoto2025macroeconomic} for an overview of labor markets in Japan.} \cite{otani2024nonparametric} estimate matching efficiency and mismatch in Japan's Hello Work platform between 1972 and 2024, showing a declining trend in matching efficiency consistent with decreasing job and worker finding rates.
 The match elasticity with respect to unemployment is found to be between 0.5 and 0.9, while the elasticity concerning vacancies ranges from 0.1 to 0.4.
 In comparison, \cite{kanayama2024nonparametric} apply a similar nonparametric method to estimate matching efficiency and elasticity in a privately-operated spot-worker platform, contrasting these findings with Hello Work's part-time data.
 My paper complements and extends these findings by focusing on a high-skill, employed worker platform, filling an important gap in the literature.

 The Japanese government’s efforts to enhance labor market flexibility have significantly contributed to the increase in on-the-job search activities.
-Initiatives such as the 2018 Work Style Reform Laws, aimed at reducing overwork, improving work-life balance, and promoting diverse career trajectories, have encouraged workers to explore new career opportunities without the societal stigma previously associated with job changes.
-These reforms have reshaped attitudes toward job mobility and created a more flexible labor market environment, enabling workers to transition between roles more easily while still employed \citep{Yamamoto2019Effect_of_Work_Style_Reform_on_Reducing_Long_Working_Hours, Owan2017Challenges_in_Work_Style_Reform_and_Women's_Empowerment}.
+A prominent example is the 2018 Work Style Reform Acts, which aimed to reduce overwork, improve work-life balance, and promote diverse career trajectories.
+While these reforms were not directly designed to foster job transitions, measures such as the promotion of side jobs and secondary employment have encouraged workers to explore new career pathways, helping to reduce the societal stigma previously associated with job changes.

+At the same time, the expansion of educational training benefits through the Employment Insurance System has provided workers with greater opportunities to reskill and acquire advanced competencies.
+Together with structural pressures from persistent labor shortages since the 2010s, these developments have further reshaped attitudes toward mobility and created an environment more conducive to job transitions.
+The growth of the job transition market should therefore be understood not as the product of the Work Style Reform Acts alone, but rather as the outcome of a broader set of institutional reforms and structural changes.
 This policy context underscores the relevance of quantitative studies on private on-the-job search platforms, such as those examined in this paper.

 Second, this paper contributes to the literature on on-the-job search, a key aspect of labor search theory since the 1970s \citep{burdett1978theory}.
 Recent theoretical models, including those by \cite{cahuc2006wage}, \cite{eeckhout2019unemployment}, and \cite{bagger2019empirical}, emphasize the role of search effort in on-the-job search and its connection to job ladder dynamics.
 Empirical research, such as \cite{mueller2010job} and \cite{ahn2017precautionary}, has relied on data from the American Time Use Survey (ATUS) to document on-the-job search behaviors.
 However, due to the limitations of ATUS in capturing search outcomes, there is a gap in evaluating the efficiency of on-the-job search.
 Notably, \cite{faberman2022job} and \cite{roussille2023bidding} provide crucial insights, with \cite{faberman2022job} focusing on the relationship between search effort and outcomes and \cite{roussille2023bidding} exploring wage markdown using data from Hired.com.
 However, these studies lack long-term macro-level insights into matching function, efficiency, and elasticity.
 The proprietary data in this paper offers a unique advantage by allowing for the evaluation of matching efficiency in the on-the-job search labor market via a private platform.